Home / Blog / Good and bad sides of Sequences in Dynamics 365 Sales

 When to use what?

-Best choice
+Scenario Best choice

-Sales Insights Sequences
+Structured outreach for leads/contacts Sales Insights Sequences

-Automating record updates, notifications, or integrations
+Automating record updates, notifications, or integrations Power Automate

-Seller needs guidance and activity tracking
+Seller needs guidance and activity tracking Sales Insights Sequences

 AI as a solution?

 The newest feature for sales process automation is, of course, AI.
 Starting with the Enterprise license, you can use Copilot in Dynamics 365 Sales.
 One of its strongest capabilities is the option to extend it with your own company procedures, documents, or processes.
 You can also create AI tools that Copilot can work with.
 In addition, it is possible to expand it with Autonomous Agents that can take actions on behalf of the user.
-This, however, is a broader topic that we will explore in upcoming blog posts.
+This, however, is a broader topic that we will explore in upcoming blog posts

 Copilot in Dynamics 365 Sales